coralogix/coralogix-aws-serverless/src/kafka/README.md

 **Important:** Your VPC must be able to connect to `Lambda` and `STS`.
 You can provide access by configuring `PrivateLink` or a `NAT Gateway`.

+**Notes:**
+You can dynamically set the application and subsystem names by setting the corresponding parameter above with a filter string with the following syntax:
+`$.first_key.additional_key`
+Example:
+`$.computedValues.functionName` would use the functionName of a computedValues array as your dynamic value.

 ## License

 This project is licensed under the Apache-2.0 License.